dlab-berkeley/Bash-Git/lessons/03_git.md

 2. **Cloning.** Clone the forked repo to your local machine.

-3. **Branching.** Create a new branch on your local machine using the command `git checkout -b BRANCH_NAME`.
+3. **Branching.** Create a new branch on your local machine using the command `git checkout -b BRANCH_NAME` or `git branch -c BRANCH_NAME`.
    Choose a branch name that feels appropriate to you.
 Run `git status` afterward to see how things changed.
+   You can check out which branches you have, and which you are currently on, by running `git branch`.

 4. **Commit a change.** Create a new file with some text, stage it, and commit it.